 A collaboration with Leonid Avksent'evich Kondratyuk and discussions with Skiff Nikolaevich Sokolov were very important for my understanding of basics of quantum theory.
-They explained that symmetry on quantum level should be defined such that proper commutation relations are satisfied (in the spirit of Dirac's paper [9]).
+They explained that symmetry on quantum level should be defined such that proper commutation relations are satisfied (in the spirit of Dirac's paper [10]).
 I am grateful to Volodya Netchitailo for reading the manuscript and important stimulating discussions.
 I have also greatly benefited from discussions with Gregory Keaton and Carlo Rovelli.
 They proposed to consider the spherically symmetric model in Sec.
 9 and their remarks prompted me to fully revise Sec.
 9 on experimental consequences of WPS in standard quantum theory.
-I am also grateful to

-Alex Brailovsky, Sergey Dolgobrodov, Philip Gibbs, Boris Hikin, Anatoly Khizhnyak, Vladimir Krylov, Alik Makarov and Teodor Shtilkind for important remarks.
+The paper has been also considerably revised in view of important remarks of the anonymous referee.
+I am also grateful to Alex Brailovsky, Sergey Dolgobrodov, Philip Gibbs, Boris Hikin, Anatoly Khizhnyak, Vladimir Krylov, Alik Makarov and Teodor Shtilkind for important remarks.